Varghesemartin/Varghesemartin/README.md

 - 👋 Hi, I’m @Varghesemartin
 - 👀 I’m interested in Coding and learning about new technologies
-- 🌱 I’m currently learning B.tech in Computer Science and Engineering from SJCET PALAI
+- 🌱 I’m currently pursuing B.tech in Computer Science and Engineering from SJCET PALAI

 <!---
 Varghesemartin/Varghesemartin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.